lasanthaj/kubecon_docs/content/developer-touchpoints/Readme.md

  * [Kafka](/working-with-kafka.html) - Logging endpoint by which Developers can consume logs from each namespace for their applications.

- * [Grafana](/working-with-grafana.html) - A logged monitoring and graphing tool maintained and hosted by the Bitesize team for our customers
+ * [Grafana](/working-with-grafana.html) - A loggedeeeeeee monitoring and graphing tool maintained and hosted by the Bitesize team for our customers

 <br>